-If you are one of those people who have facial pain that has lingered, not only is your pain real, it is not your fault!
+If you are one of those people who have facial pain that has lingered – not only is your pain real – it is not your fault!
 Your facial pain can be understood and effectively treated.

-- Pain of Tooth Origin
+- Pain of tooth origin

-- Pain of Muscle and Joint Origin
+- Pain of muscle and joint origin

-- Pain of Nerve Origin
+- Pain of nerve origin

-- Headache including Migraines
+- Headaches including Migraines

-- Pain due to Medical Problems
+- Pain due to medical problems

-Misinterpreting Pain Intensity: Often facial pain is so intense that patients assume that something is terribly wrong.
-Though it is known that the intensity of symptoms often has nothing to do with the seriousness of a problem, doctors are often persuaded to order lots of medical tests leading to anxious moments while patients wait for the results.
-When nothing of concern is discovered, a short moment of relief is replaced with the question: “I still hurt, what do I do now?”
+The intensity of your pain has been misinterpreted: Facial pain is often so intense that patients assume that something is terribly wrong.
+Although it is accepted that intensity of symptoms often has nothing to do with the seriousness of a problem, doctors are often persuaded to order lots of medical tests which lead to anxious moments while you wait for the results.
+When nothing of concern is discovered a short moment of relief is replaced with the question: “It still hurts.
+What do I do now?”

 The connection between emotions and pain: Because most people struggle to accept the concept that emotions and stress, through their influence on muscles, can cause significant pain, and because many doctors are unwilling to adequately explain how this occurs, the most common source of facial pain, muscles, is often neglected.
 As a result, pain lingers and becomes more difficult to treat over time.